 But even if this becomes complicated, as happened with this election, a qualitative dimension occurs in the final resolution.
 Leaders’ reaction to this forced lengthening of the count; people’s activism on the streets and near the voting centers demanding respect for the popular vote; the role of the media; social media replicating or neutralizing fake news and other contested facts; the partisan lobbies and judicial intervention ultimately tarnishing or guaranteeing the validity of the count.

 All the levers of a democratic republic are put under maximum tension, reflecting the interests at stake, the intentions to safeguard or manipulate the results, to give credit or to dismiss allegations of fraud.
 But too are the checks and balances that avoid the imposition of a contradictory outcome to respect the popular will, expressed with the vote of the majority and minority.
+How about trying your luck?
+Best rated online casinos with easy filtering by country will help you do that.
 This principle of uncertainty bothers those who–like Donald Trump–believe they know, in advance, for whom the majority would vote.
 And when they don’t know it, they only find an explanation in deception or error.

 A presidential election can also be a therapeutic experience of democratic restitution for a society like the American